On supported CPUs, Rust can be used to develop RIOT applications. Support is indicated in the

 extern crate rust_riotmodules; statement in the code.
 (The latter is needed even after most

 extern crate was abolished in 2018, because crates depended on but not used otherwise are usually not linked in).

 To install the necessary Rust components, it is easiest use rustup, installed as described on its website.

-Make sure you have both the nightly and stable toolchains and the core library for the CPU (target) of your choice available:
+Make sure you have the stable toolchain and the core library for the CPU (target) of your choice available: